hotosm/ActivationCurriculum/managing-priorities.md

 #### Communicating Priorities

-Work with the Reporting Role folks to build and maintain a table of priorities on the wiki-page; the <a target="_blank" href="https://wiki.openstreetmap.org/wiki/2014_West_Africa_Ebola_Response#Mapping_Priority">West Africa Ebola Activation wiki-page</a> is a good example of a complex system to track and maintain project priorities.
+Work with the Reporting Role folks to build and maintain a table of priorities on the wiki-page; the [West Africa Ebola Activation wiki-page](https://wiki.openstreetmap.org/wiki/2014_West_Africa_Ebola_Response#Mapping_Priority) is a good example of a complex system to track and maintain project priorities.

 #### Review